Homemaker Family Support

-Services are provided to elderly or persons with disabilities over 18 years of age who are in danger of being neglected, exploited, or abused.
+Services are provided to elderly or persons with disabilities over 18 years of age who are in danger of being neglected, exploited, or abused and are referred by DHS or CSA.
 The homemaker performs tasks in the home that the client is no longer able to do for him/herself.
 There are some adults who also benefit from the teaching, supervision, and skills development component of the homemaker service.

-Federal funds are made available through the Tennessee Department of Human Services and Children’s Service Agency.
+Grants from the Tennessee Department of Human Services and Children's Service Agency

 Blount County, Claiborne County, Campbell County, Anderson County, Knox County, Morgan County, Cocke County, Grainger County, Hamblen County, Jefferson County, Loudon County, Monroe County, Roane County, Scott County, Sevier County, Union County